dijasila/GPAW/doc/documentation/manual.rst

 * Only the bands that are occupied with electrons are converged.

+If only a partial dictionary is provided, the remaining criteria will be set to their default values.
-The individual criteria can be changed by giving only the specific entry of dictionary e.g. ``convergence={'energy': 0.0001}`` would set the convergence criteria of energy to 0.1 meV while other criteria remain in their default values.
+E.g., ``convergence={'energy': 0.0001}`` will set the convergence criterion
+of energy to 0.1 meV and place all other criteria at their defaults.

-There are additional keywords that you can set that do not appear in the default dictionary, such as ``forces`` and ``work function``.
+Additional keywords, including ``'forces'``, ``'work function'``, and ``'minimum iterations'``, can be set.
 You can also write your own criteria, and change other things about how the default criteria operate.
-See :ref:`custom_convergence`.
+See :ref:`custom_convergence` for details on additional keywords and customization.

 As the total energy and charge density depend only on the occupied states, unoccupied states do not contribute to the convergence criteria.
-However, with the ``bands`` set to ``'all'``, it is possible to force convergence also for the unoccupied states.
+However, with the ``'bands'`` set to ``'all'``, it is possible to force convergence also for the unoccupied states.
 One can also use ``{'bands': 200}`` to converge the lowest 200 bands.
 One can also write ``{'bands': -10}`` to converge all bands except the last